eclipse-threadx/guix/test/README.md

 #### Run GUIX Studio Test Demo
 1. Open developer command prompt for Visual Studio 2019.
 2. Navigate to the `test\guix_studio_test\test_demo` directory.
-3. To vertify the output files for the `gxp` projects under the target directories, run the following command.
+3. To verify the output files for the `gxp` projects under the target directories, run the following command.
 ```python
 test_main.py -b -t
 ```
-- `-b` option is used to build the latests GUIX Studio executable.
+- `-b` option is used to build the latest GUIX Studio executable.
-- `-t` option is used to vertify the output files for the `gxp` projects under the target directories.
+- `-t` option is used to verify the output files for the `gxp` projects under the target directories.

 4. To test the compilation of the Visual Studio project under the target directories, run the following command.
 ```python
 test_main.py --compile_project
 ```

-5. To regenerate ouptut files for the `gxp` projects under the target directories, run the following command.
+5. To regenerate output files for the `gxp` projects under the target directories, run the following command.
 ```python
 test_main.py -b -g
 ```

-6. To upgrade project vertion to the latests for the `gxp` projects under the target directories, run the following command.
+6. To upgrade project version to the latest for the `gxp` projects under the target directories, run the following command.
 ```python
 test_main.py --update_gxp_project
 ```